 Be sure to discuss any concerns with a pediatrician and monitor your baby for food reactions.

-• Breastfeeding is recommended for at least the first 6 months of life, and if breastfeeding is not an option, then an iron-fortified formula is recommended.
-Around four to six months of age, babies usually start to show signs they are ready to try solid foods.
+- Breastfeeding is recommended for at least the first 6 months of life, and if breastfeeding is not an option, then an iron-fortified formula is recommended.
+Around 4 to 6 months of age, babies usually start to show signs they are ready to try solid foods.
 You can begin introducing new age-appropriate foods while continuing to feed infants breast milk or formula.

-• It doesn’t matter which food groups you start with, but it’s recommended to start with a few non-allergenic foods first to see how your baby handles solid food.
-Foods, including single-grain iron-fortified infant cereals, meats and beans are encouraged as first foods, since they provide nutrients like iron and zinc.
-Potentially allergenic foods, such as eggs, peanut products, wheat, and fish are also recommended, since delaying their introduction may increase the risk of food allergy.
-Some foods, such as nuts and chunks of peanut butter, pose a choking hazard, so the size of food and its consistency also need to be considered.
+- It doesn’t matter which food groups you start with, but it’s recommended to start with a few non-allergenic foods first to see how your baby handles solid food.
+Single-grain iron-fortified infant cereals, meats and beans are encouraged as first foods, since they provide nutrients including iron and zinc.
+Potentially allergenic foods, such as eggs, peanut products, wheat and fish also are recommended, since delaying their introduction may increase the risk of food allergy.
+Some foods, such as nuts and chunks of peanut butter, pose a choking hazard, so the size of food and its consistency need to be considered.
 Cow’s milk and soy milk should not be introduced until 12 months of age or older.
 Serve plain fruits, vegetables and meats instead of mixed varieties.
 If your baby has a reaction to a certain food, stop serving that food.

 Find a Nutrition Expert